BCDevOps/devops-platform-workshops/101-lab/content/00_overview.md

 If you register for live training, a rocketchat channel will be created for your cohort.
 This can be found in the [channel directory](https://chat.developer.gov.bc.ca/directory/channels) and the course are named in this format, based on the starting date `ocp101-YYYY-MM-DD`.

 For the self-paced training, please join the [#openshift-101-selfpaced](https://chat.developer.gov.bc.ca/channel/openshift-101-selfpaced) rocketchat channel.
+Refer to the first post in each channel, which can also be found in the 'pinned posts' section.

 ### Problems